 If you hate crunching numbers, consider using a life insurance calculator to figure out how much life insurance you need.

-What are the Different Types of Life Insurance in Canada?
+The Different Types of Life Insurance in Canada?

 What is Term Life Insurance?

 Term life insurance provides coverage for a predetermined number of years.
 Your family receives the death benefit if you pass away while the policy is in effect.
 If you survive the policy term, you don’t get anything.

 Term life insurance is typically available in increments of 10, 15, 20, 25, or 30 years.
 If you want, you can also set the coverage to last until a specific age, like 65 or 80.

 It insurance doesn’t accumulate cash value.
 Since the coverage is for a limited period and there’s no savings component, it is considerably cheaper than whole life insurance.

 Do I Need Term Life Insurance?
 Is Term Life Insurance Worth It?